slackapi/java-slack-sdk/docs/content/guides/assistants.md

 To get started, you'll need to enable the **Agents & Assistants** feature on [the app configuration page](https://api.slack.com/apps).
 Then, add [`assistant:write`](https://api.slack.com/scopes/assistant:write), [`chat:write`](https://api.slack.com/scopes/chat:write), and [`im:history`](https://api.slack.com/scopes/im:history) to the **bot** scopes on the **OAuth & Permissions** page.
 Also, make sure to subscribe to [`assistant_thread_started`](https://api.slack.com/events/assistant_thread_started), [`assistant_thread_context_changed`](https://api.slack.com/events/assistant_thread_context_changed), and [`message.im`](https://api.slack.com/events/message.im) events on the **Event Subscriptions** page.

-Please note that this feature requires a paid plan.
+This feature requires a paid plan.
 If you don't have a paid workspace for development, you can join the [Developer Program](https://api.slack.com/developer-program) and provision a sandbox with access to all Slack features for free.

 ## Examples